ergoplatform/ergodocs/docs/dev/protocol/nipopow.md

 ### SPV Security

-> *There's often tension in the crypto world between security and convenience.
-That trade-off is unacceptable if we want these technologies to be widely used.
-Here's how Ergo addresses one common and critical issue.*

-We all know that the most secure way to use Bitcoin, or any crypto, is to download a copy of the blockchain and run a full node yourself.
-Every time you or anyone else makes a transaction, your client checks the blockchain to ensure it's valid.
-You don't have to trust anyone else.

 A full Bitcoin node checks all the blocks in the blockchain (using headers) and makes sure there are no fraudulent transactions.
 It's a very secure way of using crypto – but there's a problem.
 It requires significant bandwidth, storage, and processing power.
 That kind of commodity hardware is expensive, and using a full node to validate and make transactions is unsuitable for mobile devices.
 This is particularly true for Bitcoin, where the blockchain is over [270 GB and counting](https://www.blockchain.com/charts/blocks-size).

 Simplified Payment Verification (SPV) is designed to address this problem, as described in the [Bitcoin white paper](https://bitcoin.org/bitcoin.pdf):